 Missionaries risked their lives to share Christ

-Sixty-six years ago this week, the sudden death of five American missionaries in the jungles of Ecuador made headlines around the world.
-The missionaries had risked their lives to share Christ with the Waodani Indians, known as one of the most remote and violent tribes of people.
+Sixty-two years ago this week, the sudden death of five American missionaries in the jungles of Ecuador made headlines around the world.
+The missionaries had risked their lives to share Christ with the Waodani Indians, known as one of most remote and violent tribes of people.